Iron items were distributed along the coast through an inter-group trade network linking Inuit place-groups.

 With the declining presence of Inuit in southern Labrador, English fishing enterprises expanded and a permanent resident population developed.
 Several fishermen married Inuit women and formed families whose descendants remain in the region to this day.

-During the 19th and 20th centuries, Inuit became increasingly dependant on a market economy and adopted new technology to earn income from industries centered on seal netting, cod fishing, fox trapping, and char and salmon fishing.
-The creation of a military airbase in 1942 at Goose Bay, and radar sites which were later built along the coast, introduced wage employment as an economic option for many Inuit.
+During the 19th and 20th centuries, Inuit became increasingly dependant on a market economy and adopted new technology to earn income from natural resource industries centered on seal netting, cod fishing, fox trapping, and char and salmon fishing.
+The creation of a military airbase in 1942 at Goose Bay, and radar sites that were later built along the coast, introduced wage employment as an economic option for many Inuit.
 During the 1950s the residents of two northern villages, Okak and Hebron, were compelled to resettle at other existing communities when church, health and government officials decided that their social and economic welfare would be improved by living in larger centres.
 However, this program seriously disrupted the historical and cultural organization of the northern coast and had long-lasting negative consequences for resettled families.